 Our enrolments comprise:

 Our talented and resourceful students regularly demonstrate their ability to compete with the world’s best.
-We were winners of the Google Online Marketing Challenge in 2008 and again in 2010, and national winners of Enactus competition in 2008, 2009, 2010 and 2012.
+We were winners of the Schulich International Case Competition in 2016, and national winners of Enactus competition in 2008, 2009, 2010 and 2012.

-In 2012, UWA Business School students were national and international recipients of:
+In recent years UWA Business School students were local, national and international recipients of:

 The UWA Business School’s 160 academic staff attract significant grants from the Australian Research Council (ARC) and other funding bodies